Asian Giant Hornet

 Frequently Asked Questions

-The Asian Giant Hornet is significantly larger (up to 2 inches) and has a solid, bright orange-yellow head.
-The European Hornet is smaller, has a more reddish-brown thorax, and its abdomen has a different yellow-and-black pattern with 'teardrop' shapes.
+The easiest way is size and head color.
+The Asian Giant Hornet is much larger (up to 2 inches) and has a solid, bright orange head.
+The European Hornet is smaller (about 1 inch) and has a darker, reddish-brown head and thorax.

 Record Asian Giant Hornet at your habitat